Freight Shipping from Chicago to Denver

 How much does it cost to ship freight from Chicago to Denver?

-Full truckload (FTL) rates from Chicago, IL to Denver, CO currently range from $2,567-$3,164 for a standard dry van load over the 1,194-mile route.
+Full truckload (FTL) rates from Chicago, IL to Denver, CO currently range $2,567-$3,164 (roughly $2.16-$2.65 per mile over 1,194 miles).
 LTL shipments typically cost $857-$1,415 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Denver?